 My mother, Dorothy, who was a creative baker and cook, baked blueberry-lemon muffins often using the standard Better Homes and Gardens’ recipe.
 She used lemon instead of orange zest.

-As I wanted to have these muffins during blueberry season, I adjusted a blueberry muffin recipe from a gluten-free cookbook so it would be gluten free AND dairy free with lemon juice and zest added.
+As I wanted to have these muffins during blueberry season, I adjusted a blueberry muffin recipe from a gluten-free cookbook so it would be gluten free AND milk free with lemon juice and zest added.
 I picked the blueberries myself from a nearby Green Meadows Blueberry Farm near Monticello, Florida (a family owned “you- pick”, organically grown blueberry farm).

 As a child, mom would take my brother Larry and I blueberry picking every May or June in an orchard near our town (Ozark, Alabama).
 Larry says we mostly chased each other around the orchard while Mom picked the berries at lightning speed.
 Nevertheless it was the best of times together as it produced tasty muffins, pie filling, and cobbler, the most memorable part.”